 Some prominent and widely used features include:

 Custom donor profiles are essentially pages for each of your donors or volunteers with their giving history, communication history, volunteering history, event attendance history, and more.

-Donor profiles are important because they help you engage with your donors on a deeper level, help you know exactly HOW donors like to give, and helps you gain other valuable information about their donor potential.
+Donor profiles are important because they help you engage with your donors on a deeper level, help you know exactly HOW donors like to give, and help you gain other valuable information about their donor potential.
 These profiles will be handy when you need to segment your donors and want to run reports on a specific set of data.